tejatanush/SpeechDiarizatioTranscription_TitleGenerationUsingNLP/README.md

 For Feature 1 which is Audio Transcription with Diarization I am using pyannote/speaker-diarization-3.1 for Diarization and whisperx for Transcription.
 So for this purpose I am taking access from hugging face with my college id and website and then making an API token by giving some access to that token and using in this project.
 So make sure to use my tokens only.

-For Feature 2 I am using llama-3.3-70b-versatile from groq by using my groq_Api_token.
-So here also use the same token.

-I had already mentioned in the code via .env file.
-So no need to get confused.

 ---